ctgraham/pkp-docs/translating-guide/en/1-translating.md

 place), the system will display the raw message key surrounded by hash
 marks: `##navigation.journalHelp##`

-If you ever see that kind of code on an OJS or OCS page, you know that the translation is incomplete.
+If you ever see that kind of code on page, you know that the translation is incomplete.
 You can take a look at the section on translating to see how to complete it.